mahmoudalbardan/Person-and-face-detection-using-YOLO-and-MTCNN/README.md

 ```

 6. By default, darkflow will save checkpoints at each 250 step (you can change it) in `ckpt` directory (you have to create one if it does not exist).
 End training process when the loss/avg loss does maintain similar close values.
 We have good training when loss/avg-loss is close to 1.
 In this example, I stopped training at 4500 steps (took few hours to train).
-To use the trained model, you have to download the trained file from [here](https://drive.google.com/file/d/17ZILb6RwRSdfTpt9zoTmH9mvsx5u8jls/view?usp=sharing) and place it in `ckpt` directory
+To use the trained model, you have to download the trained file from my drive ([here](https://drive.google.com/file/d/17ZILb6RwRSdfTpt9zoTmH9mvsx5u8jls/view?usp=sharing)) and place it in `ckpt` directory

 ## Face detection using MTCNN